KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 Prefer the “action” form where the label's UI element may not otherwise look interactive—such as a toolbar with only one or two ToolButtons.
 In this case, the action verb helps to signal interactivity.

+Keep text for menu items and especially buttons as short as possible.
+Aim for three normal-sized words or fewer, or four short ones.
+Anything longer than "Configure Keyboard Shortcuts" is too long.

 Buttons in dialogs also follow these rules.
 “OK” and “Yes” are never acceptable button labels!

 **Good:** Open…